 Year 7

-Develop skills in interpreting and performing a scripted piece.
-Use imagination in off text improvisations.
-To learn how to read a play script and learn lines for performance.
+Students develop skills in interpreting and performing scripted scenes, using improvisation to explore character and context.
+They learn how to read a play script, rehearse effectively, and learn lines for performance.

 Year 8